MiguelRBF/coordinate_systems/documents/1_coordinate_systems_information.md

 Since the longitude lines are not parallel, the horizontal distance for a degree of longitude depends on your location.
 Therefore, the geodetic location does not have intuitive understanding of distance that other coordinate systems have.
 However, the geodetic coordinate system is globally consistent and therefore is a good coordinate system for positioning high altitude and space-based platforms. [[**5**]](./5_list_references.md)

 In geodetic coordinates the Earth's surface is approximated by an ellipsoid and locations near the surface are described in terms of latitude, longitude  and height.
-The ellipsoid is completely parameterised by the semi-major axis **a** and the flattening **f**.
+The ellipsoid is completely parameterized by the semi-major axis **a** and the flattening **f**.

-### **1.4.1 WGS84 Elipsoidal model: World Geodetic System 1984**
+### **1.4.1 WGS84 Ellipsoidal model: World Geodetic System 1984**

 The Global Positioning System (GPS) uses the world geodetic system 1984 (WGS84) to determine the location of a point near the surface of the Earth.